 Grishneshwar Temple architecture:

-Grishneshwar temple is at about a distance of 30 kilometers from Aurangabad.
+By road: Grishneshwar temple is about a distance of 30 kilometres from Aurangabad.
 You can easily avail of buses or taxis to reach the temple.
-If you’re on a trip to Ellora caves, you must not miss visiting this temple which is only a couple of kilometers away from the caves.
-The metro city of Mumbai is about 342 kilometers away from Grishneshwar temple.
-If you’re traveling from Mumbai, it will take you about 8-9 hours to reach the place.
+If you’re on a trip to Ellora caves, you must not miss visiting this temple which is only a couple of kilometres away from the caves.
+The metro city of Mumbai is about 342 kilometres away from Grishneshwar temple.
+If you’re travelling from Mumbai, it will take you about 8-9 hours to reach the place.

-The nearest airport is Aurangabad airport, which is at a distance of 36 kilometers from Grishneshwar temple.
+By air: The nearest airport is Aurangabad Airport, which is at a distance of 36 kilometres from Grishneshwar temple.

-If you opt to travel by train, you can reach conveniently by getting down at Aurangabad station.
-The temple is about 29 kilometers away from the station.
+By rail: If you opt to travel by train, you can reach out conveniently by getting down at Aurangabad station.
+The temple is about 29 kilometres away from the station.